dogweather/forkful/content/en/clojure/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers extend the real numbers with an additional part, the imaginary unit 'i'.
-Programmers use them in various domains, including signal processing, electromagnetic theory, and fractals, where calculations involving the square root of a negative number are routine.

 ## How to:
 Clojure provides built-in support for complex numbers through the `clojure.lang.Numbers` utility class.
 Use `complex` to create complex numbers and perform arithmetic.